fommil/fpmortals/manuscript/backmatter.md

   module Silly.Tree where
 ~~~~~~~~

-Directories are used on disk to organise the code, so this file would go into
+A convention is to use directories on disk to organise the code, so this file
-`Silly/Tree.hs`.
+would go into `Silly/Tree.hs`.

 By default all symbols in the file are exported but we can choose to export
 specific members, for example the `Tree` type and data constructors, and a